 Terror finally over, the precipitous path narrows and it’s time to walk.
 So I opt for a horse.
 He is clearly not keen and has a propensity to walk as close to the edge of the path as possible.
 The drops are still vertiginous If I hadn't already been on the jeep I would have been absolutely terrified.
-Moreover, the second we set off the heavens open and it buckets down for the whole two hour ride, which was probably quite scenic.
+Moreover, the second we set off the heavens open and rain buckets down for the whole two hour ride, which was probably quite scenic.
 I wouldn't know.

 A Room With a View

 I get to see Nanga Parbat at six am next morning and it and the surrounding peaks are beautiful.
 The main peak emerges through scudding clouds and there are lakes with shimmering reflections.
-But it's sun, rain, cloud alternating all day so the temperature changes dramatically from minute to minute and it's impossible to stick to an activity or go for a walk without the risk of getting sodden again.
-The braying of donkeys, the bleating of goats (who eat the hair from my hairbrush) and the incessant whine of a chainsaw all add to the atmosphere – magical is unfortunately not.
-We clamber down again next day with 300 Pakistani tourists, accompanied the whole way by gun toting guards.
+But it's sun, rain, cloud alternating all day, so the temperature changes dramatically from minute to minute and it's impossible to stick to an activity or go for a walk without the risk of getting sodden again.
+The braying of donkeys, the bleating of goats (who eat the hair from my hairbrush) and the incessant whine of a chainsaw all add to the atmosphere – magical it unfortunately is not.
+We clamber down again next day, with 300 Pakistani tourists, accompanied the whole way by gun toting guards.

 The side effects of Fairy Meadows are still with me.
 I’ve been throwing up all day.